christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

        ✅
 ```

-Phase 4 moved the project beyond basic log collection and into actual centralized security monitoring and investigation.
+Phase 4 moved the project beyond basic log collection and into centralized security monitoring and investigation.

 The Wazuh SIEM/XDR environment was now ready to integrate network-based detection through Suricata.